multidimension-al/dom-array/README.md

 As shown in the example, attributes can be assigned by adding an ```@``` symbol before the attribute name.

+_Null_ and _Empty_ arrays will generate a DOMDocument with no elements.

 # Contributing